-If your vehicle was equipped with a center console (which you removed earlier), you may need to modify it as shown (see figure 34) and reinstall.
-Test fit your console first.
+You can reinstall the glove box at this time.
+If your vehicle was equipped with a center console (which you removed earlier), you may need to modify it (see figure 36) before re-installing Test fit your particular console before cutting.

-This completes the interior portion of the Smart Series installation process.
+This completes the interior portion of the SMART SERIES installation process.
 This is a good time to make a final check that all the controls still move freely and that nothing is loose or hanging down.